 “This futile, poorly-managed attempt to pressure activists into submission will not stop us, or even slow us down.

-“In fact, we are growing faster because of the police crackdowns and we will continue to grow, continue to fight, continue to enrol, continue to #ShutElbitDown and continue to work to end all UK complicity in Israel’s settler-colonial Apartheid regime.”
+The group confirmed: “In fact, we are growing faster because of the police crackdowns and we will continue to grow, continue to fight, continue to enrol, continue to #ShutElbitDown and continue to work to end all UK complicity in Israel’s settler-colonial Apartheid regime.”

 Amnesty International UK Campaigns Director Tim Hancock said: “The UK government must ensure that weapons exports to Israel do not fuel human rights abuses.